 FMI is designated by the Finnish government as national air quality expert with a mandate to produce information and forecasts on the state of the atmosphere and its characteristics, as well as contributing to scientific ends.
 FMI is involved in leading positions within numerous international research and application efforts (FP7, Copernicus, ESA, EUMETSAT, NMR, Academy of Finland, TEKES); it participates in work of IPCC, UN/ECE EMEP and IM, HELCOM, WMO/GAW, AMAP, GEOSS, etc. Within the FMI Climate Service Centre, the group Climate & Society deals with climate change impact analysis, hazard economics, and cost-benefit analysis of weather and climate services.
-FMI will lead and coordinate the generation of new socioeconomic dust products.
+FMI will lead and coordinate the generation of new socio-economic dust products.

 Figure 10.1 shows the distribution of the tasks among the consortium members.
-The composition of the consortium is well balanced around the objectives of DustClim.
-The gender distribution includes a 40% of females.
-Three out of five PIs are female, and the roles of Technical Manager and Project Manager are also covered by women.
+As it is shown, the composition of the consortium is very well-balanced in relation to the objectives of DustClim.
+Moreover, the gender distribution includes a 40% of females.
+3 out of 5 PIs are female and the roles of Technical Manager and Project Manager are also covered by women.